wxyz-abcd/node-haxball/README.md

     - `console`, `performance`, `crypto`, (browser's window object should have these objects as well.)
     - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, `XMLHttpRequest`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
     - `JSON5`, `pako`.
 (These are two external libraries required by Haxball.)
-  - `config`: Custom configuration.
-You may pass `null` here if you want to use other methods of applying origin change such as using our browser extension(look at `haxballOriginModifier` folder of this repo).
+  - `config`: Custom configuration for backend/proxy server.
 Valid object keys are;
     - `WebSocketChangeOriginAllowed`: browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us.
 If `true`, we do not need a proxy server. (we can do that in NW.js, for example)
     - `WebSocketProxyUrl`: proxy websocket url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
+Overwrites backend config.
 Defaults to: `wss://p2p.haxball.com/` for host and `wss://p2p2.haxball.com/` for client.
     - `HttpProxyUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
+Overwrites backend config.
 Defaults to: `https://www.haxball.com/rs/`.
+    - `backend`: Custom backend configuration.
+Valid object keys are:
+      - `hostname`: backend's main domain url address.
+Defaults to: `www.haxball.com`.
+      - `hostnameWs`: backend's url address for websocket connections.
+Defaults to: `p2p.haxball.com`.
+      - `secure`: determines whether the url is using secure protocol(`true`) or not(`false`).
+Defaults to: `true`.

 - `OperationType`: Different types of operations that are being used by Haxball.
 Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
 - `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
 Should be used in a GUI environment.